Wednesday, September 14

 Water gardens can be fun and functional

-- First the area were you want to have your water garden must be defined.
+First, the area was you want to have your water garden must be defined.
 This includes measuring the area, deciding how deep, and measuring all heights and widths.

-- Cut and shape the pond liner to fit in the pond hole with about 2 feet hanging of the sides.
-Place the liner in pond.
+Cut and shape the pond liner to fit in the pond hole with about 2 feet hanging off the sides.
+Place the liner in a pond.
 Now any equipment such as pipes should be installed.

-- Fill With water.
+Fill With water.
 Now add the plants and animals to your pond.
-Place plants in place where they best suite you and the lighting.
+Place plants in a place where they best suite you and the lighting.